colopop/JazzBot/src/README.md

 Both files are Python2 and must be run independently.
+They both depend on [fbchat](https://fbchat.readthedocs.io/en/master/install.html).

 ## sender.py
 This is the reminder bot.
 It will read the MEMBERS list twice a day and send a notification every twelve hours regarding whose turn it is.